sfsu-joseo/cac645-01-template-web-proxy-server-project/README.md

 2. If no error, the PyCharm console will start the localhost server and will provide you a url in console.
 3. Click or copy and paste that URL into your prefered browser, and it will load the hone page of this assignment
 4. I created for you a simple textbox that emulates a browser.
-5. In order to access the proxy-settings enter the following url in the textbox provided in the home page: http://127.0.0.1:5000/proxy-settings
+5. In order to access the proxy-settings enter the following url in the textbox provided in the home page: http://127.0.0.1:5000/proxy-settings.
+Note that your port may be different depending on the PyCharm configuration.
 6. If no error, you'll see a basic template for the proxy settings page

 ## Project content